How to customize the PID path of AnQiCMS process instead of depending on `ps -ef`?

-As an experienced AnQiCMS website operation manager, I know that precise management of the core application processes is crucial for the stable operation of the system in the production environment.
-Dependencyps -efSuch general commands for finding and managing processes are helpful in quickly locating issues, but their limitations become apparent in automation and high availability scenarios.
-Today, we will delve into how to adopt a more robust PID file management method in the deployment of AnQiCMS, and摆脱对ps -efThe imprecise dependency.
+As an experienced AnQiCMS website operator, I know that accurate management of core application processes is the key to stable operation in the production environment.
+Dependencyps -efSuch a general command to search and manage processes, although it helps in quickly locating problems, its limitations are evident in automation and high availability scenarios.
+Today, let's delve into how to adopt a more robust PID file management method in the deployment of AnQiCMS, and摆脱对ps -efinaccurate dependency.

-Farewellps -ef: Embrace a more reliable AnQiCMS process management
+farewellps -ef: Embrace the more reliable AnQiCMS process management

-In the Linux system,ps -efThe command identifies running programs by matching process names.
-For applications like AnQiCMS written in Go, the default executable filename is usuallyanqicmsHowever, this kind of matching method based on name has inherent risks: if there are other processes with the name 'anqicms' in the system, or if different versions of AnQiCMS are running simultaneously,ps -efMay result in misjudgment, leading to incorrect start, stop, or restart operations.
-Particularly in script automation management, this uncertainty is unacceptable.
+in the Linux system,ps -efThe command identifies running programs by matching process names.
+For Go language applications like AnQiCMS, the default executable file name is usuallyanqicmsHowever, this kind of matching based on name has inherent risks: if there are other processes with the name "anqicms" in the system, or if different versions of AnQiCMS are running simultaneously,ps -efThere may be misjudgment, leading to incorrect start, stop, or restart operations.
+Especially in script automation management, this uncertainty is unacceptable.

 Introducing PID file management for AnQiCMS process

 We first need to locate the installation directory of AnQiCMS.
-According to the documentation, this is usually located at/www/wwwroot/anqicmsor a similar path.
-Within this directory, you will findstart.shandstop.shthese two key scripts.
+According to the documentation, it is usually located in/www/wwwroot/anqicmsor a similar path.
+In this directory, you will findstart.shandstop.shthese two key scripts.

-Always make a backup before making any modificationsstart.shandstop.shThis ensures that you can easily recover if there are any issues.
+Be sure to backup before making any modificationsstart.shandstop.shThis ensures that you can easily recover if there are any problems.
 For example, you can copy them asstart.sh.bakandstop.sh.bak.

-We will modifystart.shMake sure to write the PID of the AnQiCMS process to a specified file after starting it.
-It is very important to choose a suitable PID file path, usually recommended to place it in/var/run/In the directory, or in the log directory of the application itself (for example)BINPATH/run/anqicms.pid).
+We will modifystart.shTo make it write the PID to a specified file after starting the AnQiCMS process.
+Choosing an appropriate PID file path is very important, usually it is recommended to place it in/var/run/In the directory, or in the log directory of the application (for example)BINPATH/run/anqicms.pid)

 #!/bin/bash